Nancy as a toddler and a senior at Ada High School

 In England I also got to stand right by Big Ben which was being repaired at the time.
 It is located at the Palace of Westminister.
 It has been working since May of 1859.

-I went by Buckingham Palace and saw the River Thames, the Tower of London, Tower Bridge, Piccadilly Circus, Harrods Department Store, and was at both major airports, Heathrow and Gatwick.
+I went by Buckingham Palace and saw the River Thames, the Tower of London, Tower Bridge, Piccadilly Circus, and shopped in Harrods Department Store, and was at both major airports, Heathrow and Gatwick.
 Also, I enjoyed riding on the double decker buses.
 I rode on the subway a number of places in London.
 I was quite shocked the subway stations and trains were spotless.
 It all looked brand new.
 It was easy to follow their directions to various places.
 It was a wonderful trip--a trip of a lifetime.

 My day trip from Paris to the Principality of Monaco via the train from France was very interesting and educational.
 Click here to start learning about Monaco.
 The scenery there is really breathtaking.
 I saw several places when I was there: the outside of the royal palace, an area with many little shops, and then went over to see the casino and surrounding area.
 I have never seen such beautiful water as that in Monaco.
 It was a gorgeous turquoise blue.
 You could tell it was a very wealthy place in general--all the expensive cars, boats, and buildings.
 It was stunning.
 It was interesting to discover that the country was founded in 1297 and the official language is French.
 The ruler is Albert II, Prince of Monaco.
 Monaco is located on the French Riviera in Western Europe.
 The population is about 38,400.
 France borders it on 3 sides and on the 4th is the Mediterranean Sea.
 Monaco was definitely worth seeing.